Jury questioning to begin in case related to Breonna Taylor

 LOUISVILLE, Ky.
 (AP) — Questioning of potential jurors begins Tuesday for the trial of a former Kentucky police officer involved in a botched raid that killed Breonna Taylor, a 26-year-old Louisville emergency medical technician.

-No officers were charged for their role in causing Taylor’s death, despite protests nationwide, with many demonstrators demanding that the officers involved stand trial for murder.
-That set the outcome apart from two other cases that put race relations in the national spotlight in 2020 with the killing of Black people at the hands of white people: the death of George Floyd in Minneapolis in the custody of a police officer and the Georgia shooting of Ahmaud Arbery.
-The 25-year-old Black man was shot to death while being chased by three white men while out jogging through a neighborhood.
+No officers were charged for causing Taylor’s death, despite protests nationwide, with many demonstrators demanding that the officers involved stand trial for murder.
+That set the outcome apart from two other killings of Black people at the hands of white people in 2020 that put race relations in the national spotlight: the death of George Floyd in the custody of Minneapolis police, and the shooting of Ahmaud Arbery, who was chased by three men while running through a Georgia neighborhood.

-The three white men who pursued Arbery were convicted of murder in November and given life prison sentences in early January.
-Last year, former Minneapolis Officer Derek Chauvin was convicted of murder and manslaughter in state court in the videotaped killing of Floyd.
+Arbery’s pursuers were sentenced to life in prison for murder last month, and their federal hate crimes trial is set to begin next week.
+Former Minneapolis Officer Derek Chauvin was sentenced to 22.5 years for murder and manslaughter, and his fellow officers are now being tried in state court.

-In the Taylor case, Kentucky’s Republican Attorney General, Daniel Cameron determined that the officers fired into the woman’s apartment in self-defense after her boyfriend, who was in the apartment with her, shot at them first.
-Cameron, who is Black, did not give a grand jury considering the case the option of charging those officers in connection with Taylor’s death, though he acknowledged that her death was heartbreaking.
+In the Taylor case, Kentucky’s Republican Attorney General, Daniel Cameron determined that the officers fired into the woman’s apartment in self-defense after her boyfriend shot at them first as they broke into her apartment.
+Cameron, who is Black, acknowledged that Taylor’s death was heartbreaking, but he did not give a grand jury the option of charging anyone with killing her.

-Hankison is the only officer facing any criminal charges from the incident.
-If convicted, he faces one to five years in prison for each of the wanton endangerment counts.
+Hankison, who faces one to five years in prison on each of the wanton endangerment counts, is the only officer facing any criminal charges from the raid.

 The process, which began last Friday, is expected to take weeks.
 Potential jurors will be asked questions to determine if they can serve as fair and impartial jurors.
-The pool, which consists of Jefferson County residents, will be whittled down to a group that consists of 12 jurors and alternates.
+The pool of Jefferson County residents will be whittled down to 12 jurors, plus alternates.

-The trial is taking place in Louisville despite a request from Hankison’s attorney, who had asked Jefferson Circuit Judge Ann Bailey Smith to move the trial out of the city because he felt the publicity surrounding the case would make it hard to seat an impartial jury.
-Smith denied the request.
+Jefferson Circuit Judge Ann Bailey Smith denied a request by Hankison’s attorney to move the trial out of Louisville, where he argued that publicity surrounding the case would make it hard to seat an impartial jury.

 Hudspeth Blackburn is a corps member for The Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.